m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 [2] Really Scala's type system should be able to prevent this, but I doubt that could be introduced in a backwards-compatible way.

+[3] Should you adopt Haskell instead?
+Maybe.
+After five years' experience, you'll probably be in a better place with Haskell than with Scala.
+But it's very hard to get to there from here;